catalystsystem/catalyst-documentation/src/content/docs/1-system-architecture/101-input-settlement.md

 }
 ```

-The CompactSettler supports two ways to resolve locks once the outputs have been made available for verification by the validation layer:
+The CompactSettler supports two ways to resolve locks once outputs are available for verification by the validation layer:

-The two ways to finalize an intent:
+There are two ways to finalize an intent:
 1. [`finalise`](https://github.com/openintentsframework/oif-contracts/blob/main/src/input/compact/InputSettlerCompact.sol#L177-L184): Can only be called by the solver.
-The caller can designate where to send assets and whether an external call should be made.
+The caller can designate where to send assets and whether to make an external call.
-2. [`finaliseWithSignature`](https://github.com/openintentsframework/oif-contracts/blob/main/src/input/compact/InputSettlerCompact.sol#L213-L221): Can be called by anyone with an [`AllowOpen`](https://github.com/openintentsframework/oif-contracts/blob/main/src/input/types/AllowOpenType.sol#L5-L9l) signature from the solver containing the destination and call.
+2. [`finaliseWithSignature`](https://github.com/openintentsframework/oif-contracts/blob/main/src/input/compact/InputSettlerCompact.sol#L213-L221): Can be called by anyone with an [`AllowOpen`](https://github.com/openintentsframework/oif-contracts/blob/main/src/input/types/AllowOpenType.sol#L5-L9l) signature from the solver, containing the destination and call details.

 ### Intent Registration

-While intents are transferred in the structure of `StandardOrder` they are signed as a `BatchClaim` with the following structure:
+While intents are transferred as `StandardOrder` structures, they are signed as a `BatchClaim` with the following structure:

 ```solidity
 struct BatchCompact {